Cyber Liability and Data Breach Response Insurance

 - Personal employee health plan records

-If you have access to any of the above information, you are exposed.
+If you have stored any of the above information, you are exposed.
 The exposure is not just from hackers intruding on electronic systems.
 Breaches are caused by lost, discarded, or stolen laptops, smartphones, and portable memory devices, to acts by disgruntled employees, to procedural errors.

 Find more business coverages Contact an agent

 Resolving a data breach issue can involve lots of legal fees and requirements.
-Forty-seven states have breach notification laws, and more and more of them require a report to the state attorney general’s office.
+All 50 states, plus D.C, Guam, Puerto Rico, and the Virgin Islands have breach notification laws, and more and more of them require a report to the state attorney general’s office.
 Many of the laws also include a ticking clock, so knowing ahead of time what’s required of you will save you some frantic documentation gathering when something does happen.

 While data breaches are on the rise, the majority of incidents are fully preventable.
 Here are a few ways to reduce a chance of a data breach.
 For more information, the Federal Trade Commission (FTC) offers free resources for businesses of any size.